 Later that day, shortly after arriving back home, and with there being no sign of Giles being home yet, I headed to the study, stopping at the kitchen where a plate of freshly made biscuits where waiting to be eaten.
 “Yum, thanks,” I called out as I continued to the main study to check on emails and do some research on what else I could do next year in the way of studies.
 I clicked on the email that was from Marcus, to find out what was happening back home, and the email had a link to a newspaper article.

 “Ship towing two barges, forced to cut the towing ropes during a storm on the west coast” was the title of the article and this caught my attention right away.
 The bi-line was even more interesting.
 “Two barges caught in storm sink on a reef.”
-The story continued – “Early this month is one of WA’s expected Autumn coastal storms, a ship from the Karratha that was towing two barges south to Kwinana was forced to release the two barges which resulted in them hitting the reef, just a few hundred metres off the coast, near Breton Bay, approximately 12 kilometres north of the small town of Seabird and 9 kilometres south of Ledge Point.
+The story continued – “Early this month during one of WA’s expected Autumn coastal storms, a ship from the Karratha that was towing two barges south to Kwinana was forced to release the two barges which resulted in them hitting the reef, just a few hundred metres off the coast, near Breton Bay, approximately 12 kilometres north of the small town of Seabird and 9 kilometres south of Ledge Point.

 Inspectors from the Departments of Environmental Protection and Department of Transport - Marine Division, plus the Fremantle Port Authority and the local Shire council have all inspected the site with the assistance of the WA Volunteer Marine Rescue based at Lancelin, who provided the vessel to go out to inspect the sinking site, believed to be very close to the 1929 shipwreck site of the steamer – Venus.”